 Nancy joined Watsi on December 29th, 2013.
 Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation traveled 8,800 miles to support Rorng, a rice and vegetable farmer from Cambodia, to fund fracture repair surgery.
+Nancy's most recent donation traveled 8,200 miles to support Catherine, a mom of two from Philippines, to fund gallstones surgery so she can live pain free.

 Nancy has funded healthcare for 74 patients in 13 countries.